modm-io/modm/tools/modm_tools/gdb.md

 (\* *only ARM Cortex-M targets*)

-Currently two UIs are implemented for debugging:
+Currently three UIs are implemented for debugging:

+- `--ui=cmd`: No UI, only the GDB command shell.
 - `--ui=tui`: Text-based UI in your shell.
 - `--ui=gdbgui`: Web-based UI in your browser, based on [gdbgui][].